datagrok-ai/public/help/access/databases.md

 Datagrok query belongs to the database connection for which it's created.
 It means you can’t share a query without sharing a connection.
 Deleting a connection also deletes a query.

 :::

-## Data reproducibility

-Any action performed on Datagrok entities is reproducible and can be used in automation workflows.
-For example, you can use data preparation pipeline to define jobs for data ingestion, postprocessing, and transformations.
-To learn more about automating workflows using data preparation pipelines, see [Data preparation pipeline](data-pipeline.md).

 ## Resources